 An elected MND may be removed from office following a ballot in which two-thirds of the votes cast by the members in the relevant constituency are in favour of removal.
 A ballot may be held on written request to the Trustee by fifty of the relevant members.

-In addition to regular quarterly meetings, the Trustee has established four committees to cover Investment, Operations Governance and Environmental, Social and Governance (ESG) matters.
+In addition to regular quarterly meetings, the Trustee has established two committees to cover Investment, Operations Governance and Environmental, Social and Governance (ESG) matters.

 The committee structure ensures that all issues receive detailed consideration before they are escalated to the full board for final decision.

 The Investment Committee is responsible for detailed consideration of investment initiatives and transaction related costs, making recommendations on strategic asset allocation to the Main Board, reviewing the performance benchmarks, compliance with investment regulations and monitoring of the Statement of Investment Principles and other governance documents.
 The Committee has adopted a forward looking business plan with the primary objective of ensuring the continuing suitability of investment arrangements.

 The Operations Committee is responsible for payments of Scheme benefits, considering legislative and benefits changes to the Scheme, overseeing the implementation of the communication programme and monitoring management and controls.Close